The

 and the parties go on and on.
 Friends and strangers greet each other

-in the street and beautiful women
+in the street and beautiful

 with dazzling eyes and radiant smiles dance samba and flamenco.